mcascallares/pooled-memcached/README.rst

 Installation
 ============

-Since is a complian Maven application, just install the dependency in the local/remote repository and use it.
+Since is a Maven compliant application, just install the dependency in the local/remote repository and use it.